How Do I Apply for Art Therapy Graduate Programs?

 Helpful information has been compiled below to help you make decisions regarding your future career in art therapy.

 What Do Art Therapy Counselors Do?

-Art Therapists enact various roles on a day-to-day basis.
-They work with children who have experienced trauma, write treatment plans for patients that have received diagnoses, or administer assessments to potential clients.
-Obtaining a graduate degree in Art Therapy allows students who are interested in art and art appreciation to pursue a career in a field that involves counseling and helping others.
+Art therapists enact various roles on a day-to-day basis.
+They work with children who have experienced trauma, write treatment plans for patients who have received diagnoses, and administer assessments to potential clients.
+Obtaining a graduate degree in art therapy allows students interested in art and art appreciation to pursue a career in a field that involves counseling and helping others.

 Sample Courses for the Online Master’s in Art Therapy Counseling

 Art therapy is a rewarding field with a growing interest in the United States thanks to innovative studies in creative expression and art appreciation.
 Art therapy helps patients use creative expression to improve cognition, promote insight, resolve conflict, and overcome trauma.